 VL: Do you use any ViVitro Labs equipment in your work?

-AK: We use you SuperPump with the ViVigen waveform generator and pressure transducer system.
+AK: We use your SuperPump pulsatile pump with the ViVigen waveform generator and pressure transducer system.

 VL: Some of our customers are interested in the programmed waveforms that come with the ViVigen waveform generator.
 Could you please speak about your experience with the programmed wavforms?